potteringabout/organiser/web/README.md

 I've added a route for the organiser.
 I can now navigate to the organiser from the main menu.
 The route is /organiser/:boardId

 The boardId is passed to the organiser component as a parameter.
 I can now use the boardId to fetch the data for the board.

+## Service and Zustand

+The principle is that services make requests to the server and Zustand stores the data.
+The services are in the services folder.  useStore stores the local Zustand state.
+We have list of boards, tasks and notes.

+Hooks, eg. useBoards, useTasks, useNotes etc are responsible for fetching the data from the server and updating the local state.
+The hooks are in the store folder.

+The idea is that the components can use the hooks to fetch the data and the store to update the local state.
+The components don't need to know about the services or the Zustand store.